arun96/sketching/README.md

 # Overview
 Code used to run my sketching read classification experiments.

-This is very much unfinished/unpolished, and I will continue to add to it and update the README to reflect the changes.
+I will continue to add to it and update the README to reflect any changes.
+Stay tuned for a pre-print soon!

 # Poster